ai-on-gke/website/CONTRIBUTING.md

 Guidelines](https://opensource.google/conduct/).

 ### Your first contribution

 You can prepare for your first contribution by reviewing several steps beforehand.
 1. Ensure to review the repository [License](https://github.com/ai-on-gke/website/blob/main/LICENSE).
+2. Ensure to sign the [Google CLA](https://cla.developers.google.com/clas).
+For more information, check [Contributor License Agreements](https://opensource.google/documentation/reference/cla).
-2. Check [ai-on-gke/website](https://github.com/ai-on-gke/website/issues) issues list for issues that make good entry points.
+3. Check [ai-on-gke/website](https://github.com/ai-on-gke/website/issues) issues list for issues that make good entry points.
-3. [Open a pull request using GitHub](https://github.com/ai-on-gke/website/pulls) to existing documentation and learn more about filing issues in GitHub.
+4. [Open a pull request using GitHub](https://github.com/ai-on-gke/website/pulls) to existing documentation and learn more about filing issues in GitHub.
-4. Review pull requests from other GKE AI Labs community members for accuracy and language.
+5. Review pull requests from other GKE AI Labs community members for accuracy and language.
-5. Read the GKE AI Labs [Contribution process](#Contribution_process) so you can leave informed comments.
+6. Read the GKE AI Labs [Contribution process](#Contribution_process) so you can leave informed comments.
-6. Learn about page content types and [Hugo shortcodes](https://kubernetes.io/docs/contribute/style/hugo-shortcodes/).
+7. Learn about page content types and [Hugo shortcodes](https://kubernetes.io/docs/contribute/style/hugo-shortcodes/).

 ## Contribution process